klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP17.md

 ```javascript
 kip17Instance.mintWithTokenURI(to, tokenId, tokenURI [, sendParam])
 ```
-Creates a token with given uri and assigns them to the given account, increasing the total supply.
+Creates a token with the given uri and assigns them to the given account.
+This method increases the total supply of this token.

 Note that the mintWithTokenURI method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.